 - Public computers in Youth Services are reserved for Library patron aged 12 and younger.
-Public computer users in Youth Services must sign up at the Ask Me Desk.
+Public computer users in Youth Services must sign up at the Youth Services Desk.

-- Four "game computers" in Youth Services provide access to a variety of interactive multimedia games such as Oregon Trail and Bob the Builder.
+- Four "game computers" in Youth Services provide access to a variety of interactive multimedia games on websites such as PBS Kids and ABC Mouse.
 Access to the game computers is on a first-come-first-served basis.

 Laptops are available to checkout for in-library use for up to 4 hours.
 Like the public computers, laptops are Windows-based and provide Internet Access and Microsoft Office applications including Word, Excel, Access, PowerPoint and Publisher using the Library's public Wi-Fi network.

 The Library's Wi-Fi network is open to all visitors free of charge.
 No special encryption settings, user names or passwords are required.
 The Library's Computer and Internet Use Policy applies to all Internet access in the building.